2degrees/django-wsgi/docs/source/index.rst

 :Latest release: |release|

-**twod.wsgi** unlocks Django applications so developers can take advantage of the `wealth of existing WSGI software
+**twod.wsgi** unlocks Django applications so that developers can take advantage of the `wealth of existing WSGI software
 <http://pypi.python.org/pypi?%3Aaction=search&term=wsgi>`_, as the other
 popular Python frameworks do.
 It won't break you existing Django applications because it's 100% compatible with Django and you can start using the functionality